 Welcome to the Library Subject Guide for PG Cert Learning and Supporting Teaching in Higher Education

-Post-graduates, and researchers should use the databases listed below to do a comprehensive search of the Education literature (login to myUniHub if you have not already done so).
+2nd/3rd year and post-graduates use the databases listed below to do a comprehensive search of the Education literature (login to myUniHub if you have not already done so).

 The databases below cover other subject areas that you may find useful (plus some education journals)